 Step 1: Fill out the application above

-Step 2: Be prepared to attend the Gryphons Care meeting the afternoon of February 13 to give a 5-minute presentation on your project to the Gryphons Care donor group.
+Step 2: Be prepared to attend the Gryphons Care meeting to give a 5-minute presentation on your project to the Gryphons Care donor group.

 Successful applicants will be informed the day after the meeting if their projects have been chosen.